Eleven (Stranger Things): Season 1

 Eleven, Mike, and Dustin reunite with Lucas and make amends.
 They travel to the town junkyard with Dr. Brenner and his associates in close pursuit.
 During the chase, a government van catches up to the children; Eleven uses her powers to flip the van through the air, blocking the convoy's path and allowing the group to flee.
 They are then joined by Joyce Byers (Winona Ryder), Hawkins police chief Jim Hopper (David Harbour), Nancy Wheeler (Natalia Dyer), and Jonathan Byers (Charlie Heaton).
 Together, they create a makeshift isolation tank with a pool and bags of salt in order to help Eleven access the Upside Down.
-Eleven, using her powers, confirms that Will is alive, but says that Barb, Nancy's friend taken shortly after Will, is "gone".
-As government forces close in on the school, Mike tells Eleven she can be a part of his family; he then asks her to the school dance, and kisses her after struggling to explain his feelings.
+Eleven, using her powers, confirms that Will is alive, but says that Barbara (Barb), Nancy's friend taken shortly after Will, is "gone".
+As government forces close in on the school, Mike tells Eleven she can be a part of his family; he then asks her to the school dance and kisses her after struggling to explain his feelings.
 Eleven later helps the group escape by using her powers to kill most of the agents.
 After the Demogorgon makes its way into their dimension, Eleven seemingly sacrifices herself to destroy the creature and save her friends.

-One month later after a Christmas party, Hopper leaves the police station and drives to the woods.
+One month later, after a Christmas party, Hopper leaves the police station and drives to the woods.
 There, he leaves waffles in a concealed box.
 Eleven's condition and location are left ambiguous.